hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### III.
 Initialization

-The HaptikLib SDK should be initialized before it can perform any operations. *Initialization* here implies providing appropriate **API Key**, **Client ID**, **Base URL** & **Run Environment** to HaptikLib SDK.
+The Haptik SDK should be initialized before it can perform any operations. *Initialization* here implies providing appropriate **API Key**, **Client ID**, **Base URL** & **Run Environment** to Haptik SDK.
 These would be sent over by Haptik via appropriate communication channels.
 Once above mentioned keys are made available perform the following things:

-> Note: The HaptikLib SDK takes all the necessary things from your *Info.plist* file automatically.
+> Note: The Haptik SDK takes all the necessary things from your *Info.plist* file automatically.
 So you need to add all the required initialization and other required keys along with their appropriate values in a dictionary under a custom key called `HaptikLib` only once.

 The following `key-value` pairs should be present in a Custom Dictionary `HaptikLib`: